KHTangent/fjordfursbot/README.md

 ## Currently supported features
 - Greet new members with a custom message
+- Send a message when a user leaves

 ----------

 ## Current commands
 If you set a custom prefix, replace "+" with your prefix for the commands below.
 - `+greeting channel [id]` Set what channel to greet new users in
 - `+greeting message [message]` Set a message to greet users with.
 Replaces `{user}` with a mention of the new user.
+- `+goodbye channel [id]` Set what channel to send a message when someone leaves
+- `+goodbye message [message]` Set a message to send when someone leaves the server.
+Replaces `{user}` with the name of the user who left.

 ----------